Documentation / Plugins

 /Users/peter/test/plugin-webpagetest

-If you installed your plugin globally, you can find it by it name.
-In this example we first install the lighthouse plugin:
+If you installed your plugin globally, you can find it by its name.
+In this example we first install the Lighthouse plugin:

 If you want to create an image of sitespeed.io with your plugins pre-baked for sharing you can also do so using the following Dockerfile.